MelonKony/millmint/site/factbook/world/vekllei/_index.md

 <span class="fi fi-com"></span> **Vekllei** is best conceptualised as a union of islands across the Atlantic Ocean.
 It is a commonwealth,[^commonwealth] the fourth in a series, and consists of many island republics that are connected by politics and prosperity, not geography or race.
 It is a new kind of country, without direct precedence or comparison, and spans the Atlantic and Caribbean oceans in their entirety.

 The Commonwealth which unites them is both deeply federal and highly standardised, and built on common systems of governance and economic management.
 The sovereign basis of the country is the [republic](/republics/), or island city-state, which are organised into regional [constituent commonwealths](/constituents/).
-These republics, numbering 78 in total, cede aspects of governance like {{<link/healthcare>}}, {{<link/schools>}} and the {{<link/armed-forces>}} to the federal Commonwealth.
+These republics, numbering 78 in total, cede aspects of governance like [[Healthcare]], [[Education]] and the [[armed-forces|Armed Forces]] to the federal Commonwealth.

 The capital of Vekllei is [Comet](/comet/), located west of the Azores Commonwealth in the Meteor Islands.
 It was designed and built for that purpose.